notpoiu/VSCode-Execute/README.md

 > [!NOTE]
 > This will most likely not work with Android Virtual Machines such as Bluestacks, Mumu, Memu, etc.
+> You'd have to port forward port 6182 and execute this `getgenv().VSLink = http://IPv4:6182/` before u execute the connect script, i recommend just putting this ontop of the other code, make sure to replace 'IPv4' with [your actual IPv4 Address](https://api.ipify.org/).

 ## Installation